sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 `docker run --rm -it --entrypoint /scripts/estimate_rtlsdr_ppm.sh --device /dev/bus/usb ghcr.io/sdr-enthusiasts/docker-readsb-protobuf:latest`

-This takes about 30 minutes and will print a numerical value for Estimated optimum PPM setting.
+This takes about 30 minutes and will print a numerical value for estimated optimum PPM setting.

 ## Update the .env file for UAT